Calyptridium umbellatum

 Calyptridium umbellatum, synonym Cistanthe umbellata, is a species of flowering plant in the montia family known by the common name Mount Hood pussypaws or — especially outside the Pacific Northwest — simply pussy-paws.

 Range

 Calyptridium umbellatum is native to western North America from British Columbia to California to Colorado, where it grows in a number of habitat types, including areas inhospitable to many other plant types, such as those with alpine climates.

 A small subgroup of C. umbellatum are located in the Zayante Sandhills, a biological island in the Santa Cruz Mountains.
 These individuals reside on a singular hill in the entirety of the sandhills, and their frail petals and loose seeds allow for easy wind dispersal.

 Habit

-It is a perennial herb forming generally two or more basal rosettes of thick, spoon-shaped leaves each a few centimeters long.
+Calyptridium umbellatum is a perennial herb forming generally two or more basal rosettes of thick, spoon-shaped leaves each a few centimeters long.
 The inflorescence arises from the rosette, a dense, spherical umbel of rounded sepals and four small petals.

-C. umbellatum usually has only one inflorescence per basal rosette; the related C. monospermum generally has more than one.
+It usually has only one inflorescence per basal rosette; the related C. monospermum generally has more than one.